-If you have more children, or your children start giving you grandchildren, it’s time to review your trust.
-And even if your family doesn’t expand that much, your children and grandchildren will get older.
-Usually the trust treats trustees differently once they reach the age of 18.
+If you (or your children) bring more children into the world it’s time to review your trust.
+And even if your family doesn’t expand, your children and grandchildren get older.
 And as the kids come of age you get to know them better.
 As a result, you might want to change the distributions as called for in the trust.

-Let’s say one of your kids just launched a “Google” and has more money than the U.S. mint.
+Let’s say one of your kids just sold her internet start-up and now has more money than the U.S. mint.
 She (and her children) may no longer need to inherit money from your trust.
 Better update the document…right?
+Yep.

-On the other hand, sometimes putting more money in the hands of our loved ones only allows them to continue self-destructive behaviors.
-When you are clear on that, you’ll do yourself and your children a huge favor by restricting their access to your trust assets.
-In this case, you might want to consider an irrevocable life insurance trust instead.
+And let’s go the other way.
+Let’s assume that one of your children is dealing with some challenges.
+Sometimes putting more money in the hands of our loved ones only allows them to continue self-destructive behaviors.
+When you are clear on that, you might do yourself and your children a huge favor by restricting their access to your trust assets.
+In this case, you might want to consider an irrevocable trust instead.

-While most living trusts make allowances for your disability, it’s just a good idea to update your trust (or at least call your attorney) if one of the trustees has become seriously (and possibly irreparably) ill.
+While most living trusts make allowances for your disability, it’s just a good idea to consider updating your trust if one of the trustees has become seriously (and possibly irreparably) ill.

 3. Real Estate